 e.
-Population served by FGUA-Lake Fairways will be in the Lee County Utilities' service area by 2015.
+Population served by Florida Government Utility Authority (FGUA) - Lake Fairways will be in the Lee County Utilities' service area by 2015.

 Each utility may have specific demographics, seasonality and distribution characteristics that can be analyzed in detail to better quantify per capita use of specific user categories.
-A more localized, in-depth analysis of water use may be used to manage water conservation efforts and assist in determining water use permit allocations.
+A more localized, in-depth analysis of water use may be used to manage water conservation efforts and assist in determining consumptive use permit allocations.